-A healthier version of carrot cake – naturally sweetened with honey, applesauce, and pineapple, made with 100% whole grains, and topped with honey cream cheese frosting.
+Healthy Carrot Cake – Naturally sweetened with honey, applesauce, and pineapple, made with 100% whole grains, and topped with honey cream cheese frosting.

 It’s the time of year that carrot cake recipes are springing up (pun intended) everywhere.
 There are so many fabulous versions of carrot cake, and each recipe brings something different to the table.
 FYI, I can’t wait to try these bars… drool.

-I have previously shared Carrot Cake Cupcakes with Brown Sugar Cream Cheese Frosting and Pumpkin Carrot Cake, and today I’m bringing you a healthier carrot cake recipe.
-Don’t let the word “healthier” scare you off – this cake is loaded with flavor and topped with a honey-sweetened cream cheese frosting.
+I have previously shared Carrot Cake Cupcakes with Brown Sugar Cream Cheese Frosting and Pumpkin Carrot Cake, and today I’m bringing you a healthy carrot cake recipe.
+Don’t let the word healthy scare you off – this cake is loaded with flavor and topped with a honey-sweetened cream cheese frosting.
 For those times when you want cake but don’t want to go up a pants size, this here is the cake for you.
-Let’s chat about what makes this “healthier.”

 Over the past couple years my view regarding what makes something healthy has changed.
 I am increasingly embracing the concept of eating “real food.”
 Less processed and less refined foods and more whole foods like vegetables, fruits, whole grains, humanely raised meat, organic eggs and cheese, and natural sweeteners (maple syrup and honey).
 If you’d like to learn more about a “real food diet,” here are some great resources: Michael Pollan, 100 Days of Real Food, Live Simply.